tertle/com.bovinelabs.anchor/README.md

 This package depends on [AppUI](https://docs.unity3d.com/Packages/com.unity.dt.app-ui@latest).

-These bugs have been reported and should be fixed in the pre.10 release.

 Beyond this, BovineLabs Anchor has no other dependencies.
 However, it does offer custom support for [Entities](https://docs.unity3d.com/Packages/com.unity.entities@latest/), including the generation of per-World tabs.
 It also includes a binding process compatible with [Burst](https://docs.unity3d.com/Packages/com.unity.burst@latest).

 Additionally, if you have my [Core](https://gitlab.com/tertle/com.bovinelabs.core) library, Unity [Physics](https://docs.unity3d.com/Packages/com.unity.physics@latest) or [Localization](https://docs.unity3d.com/Packages/com.unity.localization@latest) installed, BovineLabs Anchor will provide extra built-in tabs.